 10for this field.

 For other fields, use the default value directly.
-For more information about how to configure probes and set other parameters on the Container Settings page, see Container Image Settings.
+For more information about how to configure probes and set other parameters on the Container Settings page, see Pod Settings.

-On the Mount Volumes page, you can add a volume for the container.
+On the Storage Settings page, you can add a volume for the container.
 For more information, see Volumes.
 Click Next to continue.

-On the Advanced Settings page, check Internet Access and select NodePort as the access method.
+On the Advanced Settings page, select External Access and select NodePort as the access method.
 Click Create to finish the whole process.

-Click Image Builder from the navigation bar and you can see that the example image is being built.
+Click Image Builders from the navigation bar and you can see that the example image is being built.

 Step 4: Check results

-Wait for a while and you can see the status of the image has reached Successful.
+Wait for a while and you can see the status of the image builder has reached Successful.

-Click this image to go to its detail page.
-Under Job Records, click the arrow icon on the right of a record to see building logs.
+Click this image builder to go to its details page.
+Under Job Records, click on the right of a record to see building logs.
 You can see

 Build completed successfullyat the end of the log if everything runs normally.

-Go back to the previous page, and you can see the corresponding Job, Deployment and Service of the image have been all created successfully.
+Go back to the Services, Deployments, and Jobs page, and you can see the corresponding Service, Deployment, and Job of the image have been all created successfully.